hoangsonww/Employee-Management-Fullstack-App/backend/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## More Information

+For more information about this project, please refer to the comprehensive [documentation](../README.md).

 ## Contact

 For any questions or issues, please contact [hoangson091104@gmail.com](mailto:hoangson091104@gmail.com).